stephengold/Minie/README.md

         collisionObject2.setDebugMeshNormals(DebugMeshNormals.Smooth);
         collisionObject2.setDebugMeshNormals(DebugMeshNormals.Sphere);

-By default, debug meshes don't include index buffers unless the shape is a `PlaneCollisionShape`.
-For other shapes, you can reduce the number of rendered vertices by generating index buffers:

-        DebugShapeFactory.setIndexBuffers(true)
+Generating index buffers for meshes usually reduces the number of vertices that must be rendered.
+However, generating index buffers for large meshes can take a long time.
+By default, Minie doesn't generate index buffers for debug meshes that have more than 6,000 vertices.

+You can tune this threshold:

+        DebugShapeFactorysetIndexBuffers(1000);

-This setting has no effect on debug meshes previously generated.
+The threshold has no effect on debug meshes previously generated.
 To make this setting retroactive, clear the cache.

-Also, note that generating index buffers for large meshes can take a long time.
-Do not use this setting when debugging large mesh or heightfield shapes.

 #### Callbacks for further customization